 (a) the holder is convicted in this State or elsewhere of a relevant offence; or

-(b) the holder has not paid any fee payable under these regulations.
+(b) the holder has not paid any fee payable under these regulations; or

+(c) the holder has not paid a fee in relation to the licence in accordance with the Dangerous Goods Safety (Major Hazard Facilities) Regulations 2007 regulation 34.

 [Regulation 174 amended in Gazette 16 Mar 2012 p.
-1190.]
+1190 and p.
+1266-7.]

 175. Procedure for suspending or cancelling